How lawmakers are addressing climate change

 Here are all of the bills considered in the current session involving climate change and the environment.
 Highlighted bills are identified by Civil Beat as among the most significant this year.
 “In progress” status includes bills that may have been deferred but are technically still alive until the end of the two-year Legislature.

-Committee: House Standing Committee on Agriculture & Food Systems
+Committee: House Standing Committee on Water & Land

 Committee: Senate Standing Committee on Energy and Intergovernmental Affairs

-Committee: Senate Standing Committee on Agriculture and Environment
+Committee: Senate Standing Committee on Ways and Means

 Key Players